pijuskri/Po-Sharp/docs/tasklist.md

 * add copy command to arrays(and maybe structs)
+* operator overloading/type alias ith 2 step parsing (maybe use if in parser to parse once with less dept hand then more)
 * rework file imports with explicit export command
 * add more object intrinsics(equal)
 * file name in error messages